perlindgren/fastmem/README.md

 }
 ```

-Initialization returns a reference to an initialized overlay `FastMem` essentially a union of `FastMemStore`, but Rust does not allow unions over const generics (even if constants are provably preserved, transmute to our rescue).
+Initialization returns a reference to an initialized overlay `FastMem` essentially a union of `FastMemStore`, but Rust (currently) rejects unions over const generics even if invariant/preserved.

 ```rust
 /// Initialized representation of the backing storage.